ibm-maximo-dev/maximo-swift-restclient/README.md

 The instructions that are contained in this section show how to create a new work order record by using the Maximo REST SDK.

 #### Get a work order ResourceSet object
-By using a previously obtained instance of the MaximoConnector object, you can use the following statement:
+By using a previously obtained instance of the MaximoConnector object, you can get a work order ResourceSet object

-* Get the ResourceSet object for the MXWODETAIL object structure.

 ```swift
 var rs : ResourceSet = mc.resourceSet(osName: "mxwodetail")